brakmic/WebComponents/README.md

 **WebComponents with DevExpress, ChartJS & KnockoutJS**

-We, at <a href="http://www.advarics.net" target="_blank">advarics GmbH</a>, utilize similar techniques to package and deliver our complex software infrastructure.
+At <a href="http://www.advarics.net" target="_blank">advarics GmbH</a> we utilize similar techniques to package and deliver our complex software infrastructure.
 We maintain literally hundreds of different Grids, Tables, Tabs, Report-Views, Charts and so on.
 Therefore, we not only need a stable infrastructure but also a way to appropriately package and reuse them as often as possible.